 Currently, the regulatory requirement for a credit union is to have a minimum leverage ratio of 5.0%.
 Prairie Centre has established a minimum level for the leverage ratio of 6.5% and a long-term target level of 9.0%.
-At the end of 2019 our leverage ratio was 8.89%, which is just up from our prior year level of 8.86%, indicating our profit has kept pace with the asset growth of the credit union.
+At the end of 2020 our leverage ratio was 8.16%, which is lower than our prior year level of 8.89%, due to our high growth during the year coupled with lower than normal profitability.
+We expect this ratio to grow slightly to 8.26% in 2021.